 Laser cutting aluminium is the right choice until thicknesses up to 6…8 mm.
 From there, the quality suffers noticeably and the material needs extra machining.
 We would not advise laser cutting past 20 mm.

 When going past 8 mm, water jet is the suitable cutting technology.
 Combining speed, quality and a cheaper hourly rate makes water jet cutting the better choice for thick aluminium plates.
+Although the cutting kerfs between those technologies vary, the larger kerf should not be an issue with thick materials.

 Aluminium Laser Cutting Service

-While there are lots of aluminium laser cutting companies, it may not always be easy to find one who offers a good service.
+While there are lots of aluminium laser cutting companies, it may not always be easy to find one that offers a good service.
 As stated, aluminium cutting provides some challenges.
 Providing solutions needs know-how and experience.

 Therefore, Fractory only uses partners who have proven their expertise in the field.
 You can rely on us to deliver guaranteed quality aluminium cut parts.